UTHMN/Micro-Soft/README.md

 Step 4. drag the hex file into your micro:bit

 From that, your microbit will disconnect and reconnect automatically and run the code.
-Do not unplug it whilst it restarts.
+Do not unplug it whilst it restarts

+Feel free to take any code no need for cedits.
+I will upload a python file which I recommend you run on makecode.microbit.org